MichaelT025/Project-GhostPad/src/renderer/assets/icons/custom-icons/REQUIRED_ICONS.md

-# Required Icons for GhostPad
+# Required Icons for Shade

 Upload SVG icons to this directory.
 All icon files should be named exactly as shown below.